lrossi/libxlsxwriterCocoaExamples/README.md

 - The Xcode example projects have been created with Xcode 7.1 on OS X El Capitan‎.

-- The iOS project have a minimum deployment target of iOS 8.0, while the Mac project has a minimum deployment target of OS X 10.10 (Yosemite).
+- The iOS project have a minimum deployment target of iOS 8.0, while the OS X project has a minimum deployment target of OS X 10.10 (Yosemite).

 - Since the libxlsxwriter library itself is written in C, there should be no problems in running it on previous versions of iOS and OS X as well.